 The general intent and purpose of the Comprehensive Zoning By-law as it relates to the increase in the maximum permissible size would not detract from the residence being the main structure on the lands.
 Also, the limitation on size limit the abilities of land owners to utilize accessory structures for commercial related business operations.
-Planning staff are satisfied that the general intent and purpose of the Zoning By-law would be maintained as staff do not anticipate a negative impact to abutting property owners.
+Respecting the request for reductions to the interior side yard, the intent of the by-law is to ensure proper separation to the neighbouring property while also maintaining access for maintenance.
+With respect to the soffit and eave encroachment, the intent of separation is to ensure adequate distance to the property line to ensure roof drainage does not impact the neighbouring lands.
+As a condition of development, the applicant will be required to redirect roof leader drainage away from the interior side yard of the abutting neighbour.
+Considering the above, Planning Staff are satisfied that the general intent and purpose of the Zoning By-law would be maintained as staff do not anticipate a negative impact to abutting property owners.